The IT Stack We Deployed for a 10-Person Accounting Firm

 5. No backup that anyone has verified actually works.
 Cloud sync is not a backup.
 OneDrive and Google Drive sync deletions — if someone accidentally deletes a folder, the deletion propagates within minutes.
 A real backup takes a point-in-time snapshot that can be restored independently of what the sync service currently contains.
 Most small businesses at this stage have neither a tested backup nor a recovery plan.

 If three or more of these apply, the sections below give you the fix for each, in priority order.
+And if you suspect your software stack has grown beyond what's justified, the Tech Stack Teardown is the cleanup counterpart to this build — a scored audit that identifies what to keep, consolidate, or kill.

 What Network Hardware Does a 10-Person Business Need?

+Most 10-person offices need a business gateway, a managed PoE switch, and two or three wired access points.
 The consumer router at this firm was the most visible failure point — it was dropping active sessions during peak filing periods, and the firm had no network segmentation whatsoever.
 Clients visiting the office connected to the same Wi-Fi network as the partner workstations handling sensitive financial data.

 Hardware Deployed: